KurtRoepke/bind9-secondary-dns/README.md

  <br />
 <img src= "images/topology 1.PNG" height="80%" width="80%"/>
  <br />
- The topology we are using has two subnets a inside interface and a dmz connected to an asa firewall connected to the outside network.<br/>
+ The topology we are using has two subnets, an inside interface, and a DMZ connected to An ASA firewall is connected to the outside network.<br/>
 <br />
 <br />
 Install updates<br/>
  <br />
 <img src="images/install-files 1.PNG" height="80%" width="80%"/>
  <br />
-Update ubuntu using using sudo apt-get update before installing bind9.<br />
+  Update Ubuntu using sudo apt-get update before installing bind9.<br />
 <br />
 <br />
 Install bind9<br/>